Likelihood-free inference with emulator networks: Introduction

 \section{Introduction}

-Many areas of science and engineering make extensive use of complex, stochastic numerical simulations which describe the structure and dynamics of the process being investigated \cite{Karabatsos_2017}.
-These models are often derived from underlying physical or biological principles.
-Their parameters are therefore interpretable, often corresponding to measurable quantities, e.g., the density of ion-channels in the Hodgkin-Huxley equations in biophysical neuron models \cite{Gerstner2012}.
-A key challenge in simulation-based science is linking such complex simulation models to empirical data.

-Bayesian inference provides a general and powerful framework for identifying the set of model parameters which are consistent both with empirical data and prior knowledge.
-However, one of the key quantities required for statistical inference, the likelihood of observed data given parameters, $\mathcal{L}(\param)=p(\obsdata|\param)$, is typically intractable for simulation-based models, rendering conventional statistical approaches inapplicable.
-Approximate Bayesian Computation (ABC) aims to close this gap by providing Bayesian inference algorithms that can be used with simulator models without requiring explicit likelihoods \cite{BeaumontZhang2002, Marjoram2003, BlumFrancois10, PapamakariosMurray17,BrehmerCranmer2018}.
+Many areas of science and engineering make extensive use of complex, stochastic, numerical simulations to describe the structure and dynamics of the processes being investigated \cite[]{Karabatsos_2017}.
+A key challenge in simulation-based science is linking simulation models to empirical data: Bayesian inference provides a general and powerful framework for identifying the set of parameters which are consistent both with empirical data and prior knowledge.
+One of the key quantities required for statistical inference, the likelihood of observed data given parameters, $\mathcal{L}(\param)=p(\obsdata|\param)$, is typically intractable for simulation-based models, rendering conventional statistical approaches inapplicable.

-However, classical ABC-algorithms scale poorly to high-dimensional non-Gaussian data, and require \emph{ad-hoc} choices which can significantly affect computational efficiency and accuracy: in sampling-based ABC algorithms \cite{Pritchard1999, Marjoram2003, Sisson2007}, one repeatedly generates simulated data $\data_n$ from different parameter $\param_n$, computes low-dimensional summary statistics $s(\data_n)$ and compares these summary statistics to those of the empirical data $\obsdata$ via a distance-measure $d(s(\data_n), s(\obsdata))$.
-Based on some acceptance threshold $\epsilon$, only samples which are sufficiently similar to the empirical data are accepted, i.e. whenever $d(s(\data_n), s(\obsdata)) < \epsilon$.
-These approaches require choosing summary statistics (computed through $s(\cdot)$), a distance function $d(\cdot, \cdot)$ and a threshold $\epsilon$, and these choices affect both computational efficiency and accuracy.
-In addition, these strategies lead to exact inference only if sufficient summary statistics are used, and in the limit of vanishing $\epsilon$ -- i.e. in the limit in which virtually all samples would be rejected, leading to inherent trade-offs between sampling-efficiency and accuracy.